-HSPH graduates have also assumed leadership positions at the World Health Organization.
+The School’s graduates have also assumed leadership positions at the World Health Organization.
 Gro Harlem Brundtland (MPH ’65) was WHO Director-General from 1998 to 2003.
-William Foege, Donald Hopkins and Ralph Henderson (MPH ’70) played prominent roles in the WHO’s global smallpox eradication campaign.
-In 1986, Jonathan Mann (MPH ’80) founded the WHO’s Global Program on AIDS.
+William Foege, Donald Hopkins, and Ralph Henderson (MPH ’70) played prominent roles in WHO’s global smallpox eradication campaign.
+In 1986, Jonathan Mann (MPH ’80) founded WHO’s Global Program on AIDS.

 - 2006: Atul Gawande, Associate Professor, Department of Health Policy and Management

 - 2005: Sue Goldie, Roger Irving Lee Professor of Public Health, Department of Health Policy and Management